classmethod/worknot/README.md

 # Worknot

 Host your Notion Site on a custom domain with Cloudflare Workers.
-Maintained by [Classmethod](https://classmethod.jp/) - a Cloudflare and Notion partner.
+Maintained by [Classmethod Europe](https://classmethod.de/) - a Cloudflare and Notion partner.

 ## Features